 Here are the steps to retrieve a Metafield’s value on a Shopify page:

-- Give a Suitable Name to Meta Field
+- Give a Suitable Name to the Meta Field

 - Then, select your “Metaobjects.”